 Any matriculated student who withdraws from the College of Dentistry may petition for readmission.
-It shall be the responsibility of the Academic Coordinating Committee to recommend to the dean the granting of readmission and the academic level of readmission.
+It shall be the responsibility of the Academic Affairs Committee to recommend to the Dean the granting of readmission and the academic level of readmission.

 Access to Student Records

 In accordance with federal law as established in 1974 by the Family Educational Rights and Privacy Act, the University of Nebraska Medical Center maintains the confidentiality of student records and allows students to inspect and review information in their educational records at the College of Dentistry.
 The UNMC policy statement concerning student records may be found in the current Student Handbook or in the Office of Student Services at UNMC.

 The Federal Family Educational Rights and Privacy Act (FERPA)

 The Federal Family Educational Rights and Privacy Act (FERPA) defines student rights relative to student information.
 FERPA requires that we notify you of your rights under this act.

 - Provide written consent before the university discloses personally identifiable information from your record except to the extent that FERPA authorizes disclosure without consent.

 Please see http://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html to read and learn more.

 Dress and Grooming Code